aws-samples/serverless-patterns/sfn-s3/README.md

-# AWS Step Functions to Amazon EventBridge
+# AWS Step Functions to Amazon S3

-This pattern creates a Step Functions workflow that publishes events to EventBridge.
+This pattern creates a Step Functions workflow that publishes a file to an S3 bucket.

-Learn more about this pattern at the Serverless Land Patterns Collection: https://serverlessland.com/patterns/sfn-eventbridge
+Learn more about this pattern at the Serverless Land Patterns Collection: https://serverlessland.com/patterns/sfn-s3

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.